microsoft/winget-pkgs/doc/tools/ManualValidationPipeline.md

 The WordFilterList.txt file is a plain text file, interpreted as an array of strings.
 (To-do - currently a variable in the PS1 file.)

+## Version Parameter check

+Versions are usually dot-delimited integers.
+Version parameters are the characters (major, minor, etc) between the dots.
+Semantic versions can have up to 4 parameters, while strings can have many more.
+For most packages, the number of versions does not change very often.
+But for some packages, one version might have major, minor, and patch, while the subsequent adds a build parameter, and the following removes both the patch and the build.
+Packages in this list skip this check.

+### Data structure

+The VersionParameterCheckSkipList.csv file is CSV as named, with 3 columns: PackageIdentifier, UserName who authorized, and PR number where authorized.

 ## Addition and Removal

 We have a policy of one manifest change per PR.
 This means that adding a new manifest version and removing the previous usually requires 2 PRs, an addition PR and a removal PR.